home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 - The call count is only incremented for new calls (status: "queued")
 - This ensures accurate tracking of total calls made

+## Booking Information Handling
+- When a call includes a successful booking via the `bookCalendlyTime` function, the script extracts:
+  - Day of week (abbreviated)
+  - Date (month and day)
+  - Time
+  - Timezone (abbreviated)
+- This information is formatted as: "Tue, March 11 @ 3:30 PM PT"
+- The formatted booking information is:
+  - Added to the `callStatusMessage` and `slackStatusMessage`
+  - Stored in the `bookingSuccessful` field for use in Google Sheets

 ## Integration with Google Sheets
 The function is designed to work with a Google Sheets node in n8n:
 1. It reads existing call log data from a previous node